freeseek/gtc2vcf/README.md

 Using a reference not provided by Illumina
 ==========================================

 Illumina provides <a href="https://support.illumina.com/bulletins/2017/04/infinium-human-genotyping-manifests-and-support-files--with-anno.html">GRCh38/hg38</a> manifests for many of its genotyping arrays.
-However, if your genotyping array is not supported for the newer reference by Illumina, you can use the `--fasta-source-seq` and `--sam-source-seq` options to realign the source sequences from the manifest files you have and recompute the marker positions.
+However, if your genotyping array is not supported for the newer reference by Illumina, you can use the `--fasta-flank` and `--sam-flank` options to realign the source sequences from the manifest files you have and recompute the marker positions.
 This approach uses <a href="https://support.illumina.com/bulletins/2016/05/infinium-genotyping-manifest-column-headings.html">source sequence</a> and <a href="https://support.illumina.com/bulletins/2017/06/how-to-interpret-dna-strand-and-allele-information-for-infinium-.html">strand</a> information to identify the marker <a href="https://support.illumina.com/bulletins/2016/06/-infinium-genotyping-array-manifest-files-what-does-chr-or-mapinfo---mean.html">coordinates</a>.
 It will need a sequence aligner such as `bwa` to realign the sequences and it seems to reproduce the coordinates provided from Illumina more than 99.9% of the times.
 Occasionally the source sequence provided by Illumina is incorrect and it is impossible to recover the correct marker coordinate from the source sequence alone

-You first have to generate an alignment file for the source sequences in a CSV manifest file
+You first have to generate an alignment file for the source sequences from a CSV manifest file
 ```
+csv_manifest_file="..."
 ref="$HOME/res/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna" # or ref="$HOME/res/human_g1k_v37.fasta"
-csv_manifest_file="..."
 bam_alignment_file="..."
 bcftools +gtc2vcf \
   -c $csv_manifest_file \
-  --fasta-source-seq | \
+  --fasta-flank | \
   bwa mem -M $ref - | \
   samtools view -bS \
   -o $bam_alignment_file